Vance Air Force Base, Enid, Oklahoma, United States of America

 A specialised undergraduate pilot training (SUPT) was initiated at the base in July 1995 to carry out flight training missions with T-1 Jayhawk, T-37 Tweet and T-38 Talon aircraft.
 The introduction of Joint Primary Aircraft Training System (JPATS) at the base in 2005 allowed the 71 FTW to supersede its T-37 with advance T-6 Texan II.

-The War Department unveiled a plan to build the Vance Air Force Base in August 1941 at a cost of $4,034,583.
+The war department unveiled a plan worth more than $4m to build the Vance Air Force Base in August 1941.
 Construction of the base began one month earlier in July 1941 and was completed in November 1941.
 The environmental footprint is expected to be decreased by 20% by 2020.

 The US Department of Defense awarded a $482m contract to Computer Science Corporation (CSC) in February 2008 to render technical support and maintenance services to the AETC deployed at the Vance Air Force Base for six months.

-A consolidated skills development centre worth $2.8m is in the design phase.
+A $2.8m consolidated skills development centre is in the design phase.
 In August 2011, a 68,000ft2 Armed Forces Reserve Centre (AFRC) was opened for the US Army Reserve and Oklahoma National Guard at a cost of $20m.
 The prime construction contractor for the AFRC was TCI Construction.

 Construction of a fuel cell maintenance hangar was completed in 2010 at a cost of $7.7m.
 In the same year, the RAPCON underwent renovation to shift from analogue to digital radar technology.
-Taxiways, runways, a flight line perimeter fence and the base tennis court are being upgraded.
+Taxiways, runways, a flight line perimeter fence and the base tennis court were upgraded.